Hedgehogs – both wild and pet hedgehog advice

 A Gymnure

-Hedgehogs are also closely related to the Gymnure which is a small shrew-like mammal that lives in south-east Asia.
+Hedgehogs are also closely related to the Gymnure, a small shrew-like mammal in southeast Asia.

 Are hedgehogs native to Australia and New Zealand?